Urea

-In 1828 Friedrich Wöhler discovered that urea can be produced from inorganic starting materials, which was an important conceptual milestone in chemistry.
-This showed for the first time that a substance previously known only as a byproduct of life could be synthesized in the laboratory without biological starting materials, thereby contradicting the widely held doctrine of vitalism, which stated that only living organisms could produce the chemicals of life.
+In 1828, Friedrich Wöhler discovered that urea can be produced from inorganic starting materials, an important conceptual milestone in chemistry.
+This showed for the first time that a substance previously known only as a byproduct of life could be synthesized in the laboratory from non-biological starting materials, thereby contradicting the widely held doctrine of vitalism, which stated that organic compounds could only be derived from living organisms.

 Properties

 Molecular and crystal structure

-The urea molecule is planar.
+The structure of the molecule of urea is O=C(\sNH2)2.
+The urea molecule is planar when in a solid crystal because of sp2 hybridization of the N orbitals.
+It is non-planar with C2 symmetry when in the gas phase or in aqueous solution, with C–N–H and H–N–H bond angles that are intermediate between the trigonal planar angle of 120° and the tetrahedral angle of 109.5°.
 In solid urea, the oxygen center is engaged in two N–H–O hydrogen bonds.
-The resulting dense and energetically favourable hydrogen-bond network is probably established at the cost of efficient molecular packing: The structure is quite open, the ribbons forming tunnels with square cross-section.
-The carbon in urea is described as sp2 hybridized, the C-N bonds have significant double bond character, and the carbonyl oxygen is basic compared to, say, formaldehyde.
+The resulting hydrogen-bond network is probably established at the cost of efficient molecular packing: The structure is quite open, the ribbons forming tunnels with square cross-section.
+The carbon in urea is described as sp2 hybridized, the C-N bonds have significant double bond character, and the carbonyl oxygen is relatively basic.
 Urea's high aqueous solubility reflects its ability to engage in extensive hydrogen bonding with water.

 By virtue of its tendency to form porous frameworks, urea has the ability to trap many organic compounds.
 In these so-called clathrates, the organic "guest" molecules are held in channels formed by interpenetrating helices composed of hydrogen-bonded urea molecules.

-As the helices are interconnected, all helices in a crystal must have the same molecular handedness.
-This is determined when the crystal is nucleated and can thus be forced by seeding.
-The resulting crystals have been used to separate racemic mixtures.
+In this way, urea-clathrates have been well investigated for separations.

 Reactions

-Urea is basic.
-As such it is protonated readily.
-It is also a Lewis base forming complexes of the type [M(urea)6]^{n+}|.
+Urea is a weak base, with a pKb of 13.9.
+When combined with strong acids, it undergoes protonation at oxygen to form uronium salts.
+It is also a Lewis base, forming metal complexes of the type [M(urea)6]^{n+}|.

-Molten urea decomposes into ammonia gas and isocyanic acid: